DylanSantiago/Professional-READme-Generator/Develop/README.md

 * [Questions](#username)

 ## Description
-ff
+This project is designed for coders to have a basic READme template to use for their projects.

 ## Installation
-gg
+No steps are necesarry to install, just contact me and I'll be happy to share the code

 ## Usage
-hh
+Filling out the prompts with correct and accurate information

 ## License
 Apache 2.0

 ## Reference
-jj
+The course material helped greatly in completing this assignment.

 ## Tests
-kk
+npm test

 ## Contribution
-ll
+No contributions can be made, however suggestions can be messaged to me.

 ## Questions
-Please feel free to follow me on Github:aa and if you have any questions or would like to collaborate on a project Email me at ss
+Please feel free to follow me on Github:DylanSantiago and if you have any questions or would like to collaborate on a project Email me at 2dylansantiago@gmail.com